 Enjoy a peaceful walk in Al Rams

 For a true getaway from the bustling cityscape, head to Al Rams.
-The area is one of the oldest coastal settlements in RAK overlooking Jebel Jais and Dhayah Fort on one side and the Arabian Gulf on the other.
-Go with a loved one or the family and enjoy the lush palm grooves, natural sand bars and islands.
+The area is one of the oldest coastal settlements in RAK – home to the Tanaij tribe, overlooking Jebel Jais and Dhayah Fort on one side and the Arabian Gulf on the other.
+Go with a loved one or the family and see the protected date palms, natural sand bars and islands.
 For some more heritage, soak in the old village architecture or pay a visit to the local shops and markets and sip on strong traditional Arabic Coffee.
 The corniche is open every day, and access is complimentary.